-Out of all births in America, only about one and a half percent involve serious birth injuries.
+Out of all births in America, only about one and a half-percent involve serious birth injuries.
 While this is, fortunately, a low percentage, given the four million births that occur in the country annually, this statistic equates to 60,000 severe birth injuries every year.
 Labor and delivery are painful and stressful enough when nothing goes wrong; complications can turn a blessed event into a terrifying nightmare.

 Not all birth injuries happen because the doctor, nurse or hospital did something wrong.
 Many times, however, medical negligence or mistakes by medical professionals and hospital staff are to blame.
 Birth injuries double the already expensive cost of delivery and can bring on a lifetime of daily challenges and extensive medical care, to say nothing of the emotional pain and trauma of experiencing a birth injury due to the negligence or incompetence of the medical staff.
-The Atlanta birth injury attorneys at Durham law Group are here to help families by holding hospitals accountable for their failures, obtaining justice for their child, and achieving significant compensation to help them deal with the pain and difficulty this most terrible form of medical malpractice has caused.
+The Atlanta birth injury attorneys at Durham Law Group are here to help families by holding hospitals accountable for their failures, obtaining justice for their children, and achieving significant compensation to help them deal with the pain and difficulty this most terrible form of medical malpractice has caused.
 Call our office in Atlanta for a no-cost, confidential consultation regarding what happened in the delivery room and whether you might have a valid malpractice claim against the hospital and other parties involved.

 What Causes Birth Injuries?

 Complications arise during pregnancy, labor and delivery.
 That’s not uncommon.
 Because complications do set in, obstetricians and obstetrical nurses should be well-trained in the types of complications that arise and know exactly what to do when they appear.
 Unfortunately, gaps in communication and breakdown of procedures and hospital protocols lead to injuries that quite frankly should have been avoided.
 Preventable birth injuries happen because: